 Recently, he has published on how multiple forms of segregation combine to produce neighborhood poverty concentration.
 These projects have appeared as publications in a number of journals in sociology, demography, and social psychology.
-His paper, "Segregation and Poverty Concentration: The Role of Three Segregations," has won numerous awards, including the American Sociological Association’s 2014 Jane Addams Award and its 2013 Award for Distinguished Contribution to Scholarship in Population, as well as Outstanding Article Awards from the Mathematical Sociology and the Inequality, Poverty and Mobility sections of the ASA.
+His 2012 paper, "Segregation and Poverty Concentration: The Role of Three Segregations," won four best article awards from sections of the American Sociological Association.

 Quillian directs Northwestern’s Applied Quantitative Research Methods Workshop.
 In 2012-13, he was a visiting fellow at the Russell Sage Foundation.